AlcebiadesDalColJunior/Wavelet-based-Visual-Analysis-for-Data-Exploration/README.md

 Requirement: cvxopt

-It can be found in full installation on python(x,y) or in https://anaconda.org/anaconda/cvxopt to anaconda.
+It can be found in http://cvxopt.org/

 ### datasets:
-- Minnesota road graph
+- Minnesota road graph.
-- Sensor network graph to the time-varying data
+- Sensor network graph to the time-varying data.
-- Taxi pick-ups in downtown Manhattan on 12 August 2013, 07:30 to 08:00
+- Taxi pick-ups in downtown Manhattan on 12 August 2013, 07:30 to 08:00.
-- Taxi pick-ups in downtown Manhattan on 12 August 2013
+- Taxi pick-ups in downtown Manhattan on 12 August 2013.

 ### Acknowledgements: